VCSTDN2024/imad5112-assignment-1-Preshi-student/README.md

 made changes to the app, added more features perhaps colour and images then I would commit and push these changes to github.
 By pushing to github I kept track of the changes that were being made.

 Github Actions

+After pushing my codes to Github then I used Github Actions to automate the build and deployment process.
+Running the automated tests helped me to ensure that the app functions well.
+This then compiled the app into APK formats which are the correct formats required.

 Screenshots

 Video link